The Ad Hoc Team on Sustainable Development Goals (AHT-SDG)

 To highlight the potential role for Earth observations for supporting the global Indicator framework for the Sustainable Development Goals (SDGs), we, together with the Group on Earth Observations (GEO) put together the “Earth Observations in Support of the 2030 Agenda for Sustainable Development” report.

 A successful sustainable development agenda will require effective partnerships for implementation.
-This report describes how GEO, CEOS Agencies will work with governments, academia, scientists, and the private sector to develop such partnerships for implementation of the Sustainable Development Goals.
+This report describes how GEO and CEOS Agencies will work with governments, academia, scientists, and the private sector to develop such partnerships for implementation of the Sustainable Development Goals.

 Prior to co-producing this booklet, GEO also produced a compelling 4-page leaflet, entitled: